 If you’re having a January health or weight loss kick you’re probably looking at your diary right now with abject sadness wondering how you’re going to be able to leave the house and still stick on plan – but behold, Bella Italia have the answer.
 The launch of their new low-calorie, low-carb dishes.
-Look that’s one above, can you guess what it’s secret is?
+Look that’s one below, can you guess what its secret is?

-There’s five dishes in the special Bella Italia menu overall and a few months I was lucky enough to try the entire menu (sharing it with a few others – not even I could eat five entire bowls even if it was mostly courgetti) and it’s actually really, really good.
+There’s five dishes in the special Bella Italia Spirali menu overall (as I update this in 2020 it’s gone down to three) and a few months I was lucky enough to try the entire menu (sharing it with a few others – not even I could eat five entire bowls even if it was mostly courgetti) and it’s actually really, really good.
 There’s not a duff dish on the menu.

 NB: 7/1 The first draft of this post talked about a sixth dish – a second chicken salad – however, this was left off the final menu.
 This post has been edited to reflect the change.